fjebaker/blog/pages/2022-03-circular-orbits.md

 \right].
 \end{equation}

 The photon orbit represents, if you will, the innermost possible (unstable) circular orbit, which requires velocity equal to the speed of light.
-Orbits between with $r_\text{ph} < r < r_\text{ISCO}$ can only form unstable circular orbits, which may quickly and catastrophically collapse.
+Orbits between with $r_\text{ph} \leq r < r_\text{ISCO}$ can only form unstable circular orbits, which may quickly and catastrophically collapse.

 Analogous to the marginally bound orbits, the unstable orbits at the photon orbit, if perturbed outwards, will arrive at infinity still traveling at the speed of light.